 East Chambers ISD engaged stakeholders in feedback and input on the locally designed teacher designation system.
 The district wanted a variety of stakeholder input on the design of the TIA Plan so teachers, principals, and district administrators were all included on the TIA Strategic Planning Committee.
 The district stakeholder committee made the final decisions about the TIA plans for the district, as they were the primary architects of the system.
-The district stakeholder committee met numerous times during the 2021-22 school year to discuss decision points on the design of the system.
+The district stakeholder committee met numerous times to discuss decision points on the design of the system.

-There were a series of key decisions that the district needed to make in developing a TIA plan for the 2022-23 school year.
+There were a series of key decisions that the district needed to make in developing a TIA plan for the 2023-24 school year.